2i2c-org/2i2c-org.github.io/content/blog/2025/openscapes-workshop/index.md

   - open-source
 ---

-Openscapes recently hosted a workshop attended by 401 participants from 68 countries to learn how to use airborne data and machine learning for environmental research!
+NASA Openscapes mentors recently hosted a workshop attended by 401 participants from 68 countries to learn how to use airborne data and machine learning for environmental research!

 They gave participants computational environments on a community hub managed by 2i2c to teach skills in data science like image classification with airborne spectroscopy and accessing data from NASA JPL [AVIRIS-NG data](https://www.earthdata.nasa.gov/data/projects/aviris) from Earthdata cloud.